About Valentine Guesthouse professional year-round bed & breakfast, central location in Tollcross, closest to castle, Hume tartan history.

 You can find out more about our rooms and facilities here.

 The closest Guesthouse to the Castle in the very heart of Edinburgh.
-The finest of full Scottish breakfasts is included every morning of your stay, entirely cooked to order.

 A Touch of Local History...